reviczky/northumbria/modules/governance/report.md

 \blank[line]

 There are four ways to treat a risk, each can be either mitigated by actions, transferred to other parties, accepted as they are or avoided by specific actions.
-A process diagramm can be seen in table \in[table:riskprocess]. \par
+A process diagram can be seen in table \in[table:riskprocess]. \par

 \blank[line]